The Food and Drug Administration (FDA) at a Glance

 Among other things, the U.S. Food and Drug Administration (FDA) is responsible for protecting the public health by ensuring the safety, efficacy and security of human and veterinary drugs, biological products and medical devices; and by ensuring the safety of our nation’s food supply, cosmetics and products that emit radiation.

 The FDA is responsible for advancing the public health by helping to speed innovations that make medical products more effective, safer and more affordable; and by helping the public get the accurate, science-based information they need to use medical products and foods to maintain and improve their health.

 For complete information regarding the FDA and its importance for members of the produce industry, please see the following:

 It is policy of the Purdue University Cooperative Extension services that all persons have equal opportunity and access to its educational programs, services, activities, and facilities, without regard to race, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or status a veteran.
 Purdue University is an Affirmative Action institution.
 This material may be available in alternative formats.
-Funding for this publication was made possible, in part, by the Food and Drug Administration through PAR-16-137.
-The views expressed in written materials or publication and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services nor does any mention of the trade names, commercial practices, or organization imply endorsement by the Unites States Government.
+The Safe Produce Indiana website is supported by the Food and Drug Administration (FDA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award [FAIN] totaling $5000 with 25% funded by FDA/HHS.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by FDA/HHS, or the U.S. Government.